ministryofjustice/fb-metadata-presenter/README.md

 `service_slug_config` method checks whether the user has configured their own service URL.
 In the Editor this will be a `SERVICE_SLUG` row in the `ServiceConfiguration` table.
 In the Runner, it will be the `ENV['SERVICE_SLUG']` config.
 If it does not exist, we use the current method of parameterizing the `service_name`.

+`confirmation_email_enabled?` method checks whether confirmation email is enabled in the Runner or Editor app.
+For the Runner app confirmation email is enabled when the `ENV['CONFIRMATION_EMAIL_COMPONENT_ID']` variable is present.
+In the Editor, confirmation email enabled is checked by checking the `ServiceConfiguration` table.

+`confirmation_email` method provides the confirmation email in the Runner or Editor app.
+For the Runner app confirmation email is being stored in the user data.
+In the Editor, confirmation email is only stored in session and called during preview.

 ## Generate documentation

 Run `rake doc` and open the doc/index.html